aminedadi/Black_jack/README.md

                                                           ######  The Black Jack Game  ######
-Blackjack is a classic casino game of luck and strategy...
+Blackjack is a classic casino game of luck and strategy ...

 ## How do you beat the dealer ##
 By drawing a hand value that is higher than the dealer’s hand value